 During the year ended December 31, 2009, the Company negotiated the extension of its notes payable in the aggregate amount of \$587,000.
 The Company extended the maturity date of these notes until January 1, 2010.
 These notes, along with two additional notes payable in the aggregate amount of \$150,000, contained certain provisions for a default interest rate.
-The Company negotiated an agreement with the noteholders and the noteholders agreed to have the original interest rate of 8% per annum.
+The Company negotiated an agreement with the noteholders and the noteholders agreed to reinstate the original interest rate of 8% per annum.

-Also during the year ended December 31, 2009, the Company negotiated further extensions of its notes payable in the aggregate amount of \$517.
-The company extended the maturity dates to January 1, 2010.

-During the year ended December 31, 2009, the Company negotiated the extension of its notes payable in the aggregate amount of \$138,000.
+During the year ended December 31, 2009, the Company negotiated the extension of certain of its notes payable in the aggregate amount of \$138,000.
 The Company extended the maturity date of these notes until February 15, 2010.
+During the year ended December 31, 2010, as described below the Company negotiated the extension of these notes payable, and the maturity dates of these notes to either June 15, 2010 or April 15, 2011.

+During the year ended December 31, 2010, the Company negotiated the extension of nine of its notes payable in the aggregate amount of \$617,000, to April 15, 2011.
+The Company also negotiated the extension of two of its notes payable in the aggregate amount of \$130,000 until June 15, 2010.